 Why Accounts Receivable Financing for Start-ups?

 Additionally, due to limited revenue or high costs, most of these small-scale operations are not sustainable in the long term without additional funding.
-From the beginning, an entrepreneur is in need of funds to turn their ideas into a profitable and rewarding venture.
+From the beginning, an entrepreneur needs funds to turn their ideas into a profitable and rewarding venture.
 Many start-up entrepreneurs don’t know about Accounts Receivable Factoring.

 Non-bankable start-ups are perfect for AR financing.
-The main requirement is having a creditworthy larger client.
-Plus start-ups can get non-recourse accounts receivable financing.
+The primary requirement has a creditworthy larger client, and start-ups can get non-recourse accounts receivable financing.
 This means credit protection is included if your larger client goes bankrupt.
 Accounts receivable financing gets you the working capital you need as a new business without putting your house and family at risk.
-It’s the perfect solution for start-ups that already have larger, creditworthy clients.
+It’s the perfect solution for start-ups that already have more significant, creditworthy clients.